Integrate Systems with a Transform

 Tangram Pro uses FlexLang, a specification language, to describe Transforms.
 Flex enables accurate and readable transform specifications that can be transpiled into a variety of languages and output formats.
 We're going to use an existing AirVehicleState to InertialStates Transform for this tutorial, but you can always author your own.

-- Click the Add Transform button and place it between your 2 Components
+- Click the Add Transform button in the design toolbar and click anywhere on the stage to add it

 RWS_LMCP

-- Use the Suggested button to add your Messages
+- For the Output Message, use the Suggested button to choose

 AVS2IS